awsdocs/amazon-athena-user-guide/doc_source/connectors-snowflake.md

 For optimal performance, use filters in queries whenever possible\.
 In addition, we highly recommend native partitioning to retrieve huge datasets that have uniform partition distribution\.

+The Lambda function performs predicate pushdown to decrease the data scanned by the query\. `LIMIT` clauses reduce the amount of data scanned, but if you do not provide a predicate, you should expect `SELECT` queries with a `LIMIT` clause to scan at least 16 MB of data\.
+Selecting a subset of columns significantly speeds up query runtime and reduces data scanned\.
+The Snowflake connector is resilient to throttling due to concurrency\.

 ## License information<a name="connectors-snowflake-license-information"></a>

 By using this connector, you acknowledge the inclusion of third party components, a list of which can be found in the [pom\.xml](https://github.com/awslabs/aws-athena-query-federation/blob/master/athena-snowflake/pom.xml) file for this connector, and agree to the terms in the respective third party licenses provided in the [LICENSE\.txt](https://github.com/awslabs/aws-athena-query-federation/blob/master/athena-snowflake/LICENSE.txt) file on GitHub\.com\.